laravel/docs/api-authentication.md

 #### When Requesting Authorization Codes

-When requesting an access token using the authorization code grant, you should specify your desired scopes as the `scope` query string parameter using a space-delimited string:
+When requesting an access token using the authorization code grant, consumers should specify their desired scopes as the `scope` query string parameter.
+The `scope` parameter should be a space-delimited list of scopes:

     Route::get('/redirect', function () {
         $query = http_build_query([